This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We have learnt a few simple tricks that save us a ton on accommodation in America.

-One of the best tricks is to use Priceline Express Deals, which are like mystery hotels, to get massive discounts on hotels.
+One of the best tricks is to use price comparison sites like Priceline, which are like mystery hotels, to get massive discounts on hotels.
 We usually save 25 to 60% on all our hotels by booking this way.

 If you’re on a longer US road trip, you’ll need to break up your days of driving with longer stays here and there.

-While Airbnbs often aren’t cheaper than hotels for a night or two, hosts often drop their nightly rate dramatically if you’re staying a week or more.
+While vacation rentals often aren’t cheaper than hotels for a night or two, hosts often drop their nightly rate dramatically if you’re staying a week or more.

 8. Tipping in the US is a Necessary Evil